 Certain species of spring ephemeral wildfowers, notably wild trillium (consisting of several perennial species within the genus Trillium) are highly preferred by deer, causing declines in trillium populations in the presence of increased deer population densities (Anderson 1994, Pavlovic et al. 2014).
 At high densities, deer are known to cause population declines in Trillium spp. by preferentially browsing flowering plants (Rooney and Gross 2003), thereby prohibiting seed production.
 Additionally, deer preferentially browse taller plants (Koh et al. 2010) causing declines in survival and fecundity of adult plants following repeated browsing.
 Large white trillium (Trillium grandiflorum) and sessile trillium (Trillium sessile) were once common at Swan Creek Preserve (D. Gehring pers. com.).
-Today, populations of large white trillium are greatly reduced compared to their extent in the 1990s.
-Sessile trillium is now largely absent from the preserve, occurring only in small, isolated stands (K. Menard pers. com.).
-In 2016, Metroparks staff established new research plots to evaluate recovery of Trillium grandiflorum populations using fencing to exclude deer from one half of each research plot.
-It will likely require several years before recovery within fenced areas is observed.
+Today, populations of large white trillium is now largely absent from the preserve, occurring only in small, isolated stands (K. Menard pers. com.).

+In 2016, Metroparks staff established new research plots to evaluate recovery of T. grandiflorum populations using fencing to exclude deer from one half of each research plot.
+In 2018, it was noteworthy that 12 flowering Trillium grandiflorum plants were observed within one of the deer exclosures while only a single flowering